achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Generation of a standard and specific set of Cre driver lines for targeting pain-related cells
 - DRG lines
-    - With multiple single-cell studies now having defined clusters of d
+    - With multiple single-cell studies now having defined clusters of DRG neuron